I thought I had three more John Kerry soundbites to go when I told you there were only two.

 This thing is getting a new brain.

-They have a machine, it finally shows some promise.
+It finally shows some promise.

-It it it it chews up libs, folks.
+It chews up libs, folks.

-The mach I got a machine that's eating liberals, and it and and they pull it out.
+I got a machine that's eating liberals.

-Uh you know, I can't blame them.
+You know, I can't blame them.

 Well, anyway, we'll see what flies here.

-Uh maybe another machine can pick up the slack.
+Maybe another machine can pick up the slack.

-Is it good for your party to have someone speak rather moderately and perhaps too moderately, like Governor Kane of Virginia, who really didn't stick it to the president on the most critical issue in the country today, which is the war?
+Is it good for your party to have someone speak rather moderately and perhaps too moderately, like Governor Kaine of Virginia, who really didn't stick it to the president on the most critical issue in the country today, which is the war?

-And and then you have somebody out in the galleries who's going to get all the media attention.
+And then you have somebody out in the galleries who's going to get all the media attention.

-Is it good for your party to have somebody like Cindy Sheehan Stealing the spotlight from party spokesperson.
+Is it good for your party to have somebody like Cindy Sheehan stealing the spotlight from party spokesperson?

-I think it's pretty hard to steal the spotlight from a governor who's uh accomplished as much as he had.
+I think it's pretty hard to steal the spotlight from a governor who's accomplished as much as he had.

-From a governor who's accomplished as much as he had, he's he's been in office since uh well, he's been in office 19 days.
+He's been in office since he's been in office 19 days.

-How do you measure anybody's uh okay?
+How do you measure anybody's okay?

 Matthews says there were divisions clearly in the hall tonight of the House of Representatives where you could see actually Republicans cheering like mad and the Democrats not doing that.

-What what's the difference between the two parties on that issue?
+Patriot Act, what's the difference between the two parties on that issue?

-For example, we don't think the president ought to be able to spy on people who use libraries and randomly go through whatever they uh ask for.
+For example, we don't think the president ought to be able to spy on people who use libraries and randomly go through whatever they ask for.

-This is why I'm bored for I I there's just no.
+This is why I'm bored.

-Uh and I've you know I've made it a point I learned a long ago.
+And I've, you know, I've made it a point I learned long ago, don't hang around with idiots.

 I'm not calling callers idiots.